safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 **4) Log Files**

-Like configuration files, Log Files are not automatically migrated with FME Server.
+Like configuration files, Log Files are not automatically backed up with FME Server.

-If you want to migrate your log files to your new FME Server, you will need to manually backup and restore them.
  FME Server log files can be found on the *Resources* page of the Web User Interface in the *Logs* folder.

-For this exercise we will migrate only a couple of the log files.
+For this exercise we will backup only a couple of the log files.
 Go to **Resources &gt; Logs &gt; core &gt; current** and place a checkmark in the boxes beside *fmeconfiguration.log*, *fmeconnection.log*, and *fmeprocessmonitorcore.log*.

 ![](./Images/6.403.SelectLogFiles.png)

 Download and save these log files to where you saved your **BackupFMEServer** configuration and your configuration files.

+Log files from a previous FME Server instance can be backed up but cannot be restored to a new instance of FME Server.
+It is a good idea to backup log files in case you need to reference them later on.
+If you do not backup your log files, they disappear when you install your new FME Server.

 **5) Switch to your new FME Server**